Battle Isle: History

 In July 1997, an entry in the Battle Isle franchise was in the works by Blue Byte for the Panasonic M2, but it never happened due to the cancellation of the system.
-In 1997 a new Battle Isle game was released as a 3-D tactical squad game: Incubation, similar to X-COM: UFO Defense and, later in 2000, Battle Isle: The Andosia War which tried to bridge the gap between turn-based strategies and real-time strategies.
+In 1997 a new Battle Isle game was released as a 3-D tactical squad game: Incubation, similar to UFO: Enemy Unknown and, later in 2000, Battle Isle: The Andosia War which tried to bridge the gap between turn-based strategies and real-time strategies.
 Both titles, while mildly successful, alienated many older players who had come to expect that the Battle Isle brand would represent traditional, board game style games.

 Blue Byte attempted to use the Battle Isle brand name on yet another game (and genre), this time a MMORPG DarkSpace, which for a time was known as Battle Isle V: DarkSpace, but after Blue Byte was bought by Ubisoft the DarkSpace became an independent project.

 The first games were available for the Amiga and MS-DOS.
 Later, Microsoft Windows became the target for the games.

 In 2013, Stratotainment, LLC, a mobile game company owned by Thomas Hertzler (co-founder of Blue Byte), announced the development and the reboot of Battle Isle.
 Battle Isle: Threshold Run was scheduled for iOS release that year.
 After several delays, including an unsuccessful crowdfunding campaign, the project was halted in September 2014.
+In 2015, Stratotainment announced a spiritual successor to Battle Isle titled Gamma Protocol.
 In 2016 the trademark Battle Isle was acquired by Ubisoft.

 Reception

 Overall, the Battle Isle series has received positive feedback in reviews.
 In a 1992 survey of science fiction games Computer Gaming World gave the title three-plus stars out of five, writing that "it was enjoyable for the persistent gamer looking for new worlds to conquer".
 A 1994 survey gave the game two-plus stars out of five, stating that "there is still a blandness in the final result".
+The series has sold 650,000 copies worldwide.